 What do you want people to do when they see your ads?
-Identifying your campaign goals will help you design and implement a more successful campaign.
-Campaign goals will shape both your ad and how you target it.
+Identifying your campaign goals will help you design and implement more successful campaigns.
+Campaign goals should shape both your ad and how you target it.
 Goals tend to fit one of three places in the “funnel” used to drive someone to become a customer: raising awareness, encouraging audiences to truly consider, and converting viewers into customers.
-Advertisers will likely want to consider all three types of strategies over time, but choosing one and executing strategy for that goal will bring better results than a non-specific strategy.
+A fourth type, competitive conquesting, is used when you're specifically focused on how you stack up against competitors.
+Advertisers will likely want to consider all types of strategies over time, but choosing one and executing strategy for that goal will bring better results than a non-specific strategy.

 Awareness campaigns focus on increasing people’s awareness of your product, service, or brand.
 They are “nice to meet you” campaigns, where you are introducing your business to as many people as possible, and putting your best foot forward.
 Often it’s a general introduction, associating your name with your product, mission, or specific value, in hopes that positive impressions about the value of your business will increase interest.
 Ad design implications: You want to design ads that convey your identity or message without the need to click on the ad to get more information.
 You can include a link in the ad, but it’s secondary to the ad itself.
 Targeting: You don’t want to restrict your audience too much.
 Typically, you want to cast a wider net, and let the data tell you more about who is interested in the product.
 Evaluation: Awareness campaigns are all about impressions - the more the better, as you just want to increase exposure, including being seen multiple times by the same person.
 Understanding who clicked on your ad from among the many people who saw it will help you know how to target future ads.